The new Specialized Crux is claimed to be the world’s lightest gravel bike, boasting a 725g frame for a 56cm bike.

-Though it’s too early to draw firm conclusions, it’s safe to assume that if you have an immense budget and value owning a lovely bike that rides really nicely over all-out performance, the new Specialized S-Works Crux will delight you.
+If I had an immense budget and decided I valued owning a lovely bike that rides really nicely over all-out performance or versatility, the new Specialized S-Works Crux would be a strong contender.

 |Available sizes||49, 52, 54, 56, 58, 61|

 |Cassette||SRAM XPLR XG-1271, 10-44t|